avnikam/ModelingMSLGuam/README.md

 # Description of Files

-'GuamMSLcode.Rmd': Source Code for the Project '1630000_meantrend.csv': Source file used for developing the code
+'GuamMSLcode.Rmd': Source Code for the Project.

+'1630000_meantrend.csv': Source file used for developing the code.